-Dandelion stems in a pan are a simple and natural side dish.
-This recipe is really quick and allows you to enjoy a healthy dish in a few minutes.
-The only step that requires a bit more time is collecting the hollow stems, the ones that hold the flower or seed head: it’s their unique texture that gives character to the dish.
+Pan-fried dandelion stems are a simple and natural side dish.
+This recipe is really quick and allows you to enjoy a healthy dish in just a few minutes.
+The only step that requires a bit more time is gathering the hollow stems, the ones that support the flower or the puffball: they, with their unique texture, add character to the dish.

-SEASON of #dandelion stems – from spring to autumn, depending on the location of collection.
+SEASON of #dandelion stems – from spring to autumn, depending on the harvest location.

 RECIPES with dandelion